-- 5.8.1 A product promotion may involve a contest, competition or draw, and may be administered by a licensee on behalf of a liquor agency with the following conditions: - a) all patrons who enter a contest, competition or draw must be eligible under the conditions set by the liquor agency.
-Minors are not eligible; - b) participation cannot be conditional on the purchase or consumption of liquor;

-all promotional items provided to a licensee by a liquor agency must be used only for the specified contest, competition or draw;

-- d) the closing date of a contest, competition or draw must be posted in the licensed premises; and - e) all draws must take place in the licensed premises on the date and time advertised (except draws conducted by the liquor agency). - 5.8.2 Both the liquor agency and the licensee providing promotional giveaway items must ensure the items reach patrons as intended and must meet the following conditions: - a) both the liquor agency and the licensee must maintain sufficient written records for two years of every promotional activity in a licensed premises involving a give-away item with an individual wholesale value of more than \$100.
-The records must include the name of the licensed premises, a description of the giveaway item and its wholesale value.
+- 5.8.1 A product promotion may involve a contest, competition or draw, and may be administered by a licensee on behalf of a liquor agency with the following conditions: - all patrons who enter a contest, competition or draw must be eligible under the conditions set by the liquor agency.
+Minors are not eligible; - b) participation cannot be conditional on the purchase or consumption of liquor; - all promotional items provided to a licensee by a liquor agency must be used only for the specified contest, competition or draw; - d) the closing date of a contest, competition or draw must be posted in the licensed premises; and - all draws must take place in the licensed premises on the date and time advertised (except draws conducted by the liquor agency). - 5.8.2 Both the liquor agency and the licensee providing promotional giveaway items must ensure the items reach patrons as intended and must meet the following conditions: - a) both the liquor agency and the licensee must maintain sufficient written records for two years of every promotional activity in a licensed premises involving a give-away item with an individual wholesale value of more than \$100.
+The records must include the name of the licensed premises, a description of the give-away item and its wholesale value.
 The records must be provided to AGLC on request; and (Amended Jul 2022) - b) a licensee conducting a promotion on behalf of a liquor agency must keep a sufficient written record of the name, address and telephone number of every person who receives a give-away item with a wholesale value of more than \$100.
 The records must be provided to AGLC on request.
 (Amended Jul 2022) - C) (Deleted Jul 2022)

+NUMBER:

+GENERAL PRODUCT PROMOTIONS SUBJECT:

-SUBJECT: G ENERAL PRODUCT PROMO TIONS 5.8.3 corp quor agency may provide orate or brand logos for sta cs, aprons, sweatshirts).
-The aff to wear during a p • a) must have a maximum \$1 2022) .00 wholesale cost p er item); (Amended Jul b) cannot become a mandat ory "uniform"; and c) may be kept by the license ee when the promot ion ends.
-5.8.4 (Delete d Jul 2021) 5.8.5 rede uor agency may provide th eemable only at Class D li noting a specific brand, with censed premises fo r the purpose of a) The maximum amount o voucher is as follows: f liquor that can be exchanged for a Beer or Cider - 6 x 473 ml bottles, or equivale nt; (Amended Jul 2022) Refreshment Beverages bottles, or equivalent; (Arne - ed - 6 x 473 ml Wine - 1 x 750 ml bottle, or equivalent; Spirits - 1 x 375 ml bottle, or equivalent; and Liqueurs - 1 x 375 ml bott le, or equivalent. b) A liquor agency may not fee. provide a licensee w vith a redemption c) Vouchers may not be dist as an added-value item (s • pack or near-pack d) Receipt of a voucher must a liquor agency's product. not be conditional c on the purchase of e) (Deleted Jul 2022) GUIDELIN NES 5.8.6 The re is no limit to prize value.
-5.8.7 liquor agency is not require luct promotions. ed to be present dur ing these types of 5.8.8 A licensee has the right to decide whether or not to participate in a voucher promotion.
-DATEISSU JED: July 28, 2022 AUTHORITY: Original signed by Len Rhodes
+- 5.8.3 A liquor agency may provide a licensee with clothing items with corporate or brand logos for staff to wear during a promotion (e.g., tshirts, aprons, sweatshirts).
+The clothing items: - must have a maximum \$100 wholesale cost per item); (Amended Jul a) - cannot become a mandatory "uniform"; and b) - c) may be kept by the licensee when the promotion ends. - 5.8.4 (Deleted Jul 2021) - 5.8.5 A liquor agency may provide the general public with liquor vouchers redeemable only at Class D licensed premises for the purpose of promoting a specific brand, with the following conditions: - The maximum amount of liquor that can be exchanged for a a) voucher is as follows:

+Beer or Cider - 6 x 473 ml bottles, or equivalent; (Amended Jul 2022)

+Refreshment Beverages (e.g. coolers/premixed - 6 x 473 ml bottles, or equivalent; (Amended Jul 2020 and Jul 2022)

+Wine -1×750 ml bottle, or equivalent;

+Spirits - 1 x 375 ml bottle, or equivalent; and

+Liqueurs - 1 x 375 ml bottle, or equivalent.

+- A liquor agency may not provide a licensee with a redemption b) fee. - Vouchers may not be distributed on-pack, in-pack or near-pack c) as an added-value item (see Section 5.9). - d) Receipt of a voucher must not be conditional on the purchase of a liquor agency's product. - e) (Deleted Jul 2022)

+- 5.8.6 There is no limit to prize value. - 5.8.7 The liquor agency is not required to be present during these types of product promotions. - 5.8.8 A licensee has the right to decide whether or not to participate in a voucher promotion.